-From the 1st April 2016 (as part of the forthcoming wider EPC Regulations 2018) there is a separate element under which a tenant can apply to the landlord either for them to make energy-saving improvements to the property or for consent to be granted by the landlord for the tenant to carry out energy efficiency improvements themselves.
-Landlords cannot refuse consent without good reason.
+on 1st April 2016 as part of the Energy Effeciency Regulations 2018 tenants became able to apply to the landlord either for them to a) make energy-saving improvements to the property or b) for consent to be granted by the landlord for the tenant to carry out energy efficiency improvements themselves, such any refusal to consent requiring good reason.

-Any property that has an Energy Performance Rating (EPC) of less than ‘E’ must now carry out works to improve it to a rating of E or above, or face penalties of up to £4,000.
+Any property that has an Energy Performance Rating (EPC) of less than ‘E’ must now carry out works to improve it to a rating of E or above.
 There are however some instances in which a landlord can refuse permission for improvements to be made, such as:

-The Energy Efficiency Regulations will come into force for new lettings on 1st April 2018.
-It will be illegal to both market and rent a property with a rating less than F or G. Existing tenancies will not be able to be renewed from 1st April 2020 for the same reason and from 1st April 2023 this will apply to all existing tenancies in addition to any new ones that may be granted.
+From April 2018 It will be illegal to both market and rent a property with a rating less than F or G. Existing tenancies will not be able to be renewed from 1st April 2020 for the same reason and from 1st April 2023 this will apply to all existing tenancies in addition to any new ones that may be granted.
 So any rentals that still fall in the ‘F’ and ‘G’ performance category will place those landlords in regulatory breach (unless there is an exemption).
 A civil penalty of up to £4,000 will be imposed for breaches.

 Note: These regulations will not however apply to lettings of less than 6 months or long leases above 99 years.

 A property will also be exempted if it has:

 - a) already had energy saving measures put in place or b) no such measures can be undertaken;